WORKPLACE EQUITY AUDITS

 Fostering a more equitable workplace takes time.
 By starting with a diversity audit, you can make informed decisions backed up by comprehensive data.

-Because an internal team is responsible for the day-to-day of a company’s DEI processes, completing a timely audit is more challenging.
+Because an internal team is responsible for the day-to-day of a company’s equity processes, completing a timely audit is more challenging.
 By partnering with an external consultant, the internal team is able to maintain steady progress and avoid burnout.

 Additionally, because consultants are not in the weeds of your daily operations, they come with a fresh perspective.
 This distance provides a greater sense of anonymity for staff and means that the consultants’ findings can be freely shared without undue consideration of internal politics.